 Rabies is one of the most dangerous infections a dog can transmit through their saliva.
 This infection also spreads through a bite from an infected animal.
 Once the virus is inside the body, it affects the nervous system and leads to various symptoms.
 Initially, dogs may display signs of nervousness or anxiety.
 As the disease progresses, dogs become aggressive, feel disoriented, and lose coordination.

 If you see any pet, person, or animal displaying the signs of rabies, contact the local authorities or animal control right away.
 Be sure to keep a safe distance.
-Unfortunately, when a dog, person, or while animal exhibits signs of rabies, the disease is almost always fatal.
+Unfortunately, when a dog, person, or wild animal exhibits signs of rabies, the disease is almost always fatal.

 Is it safe for my dog to lick me?